KenHV/kenhv.com/_posts/2024-08-28-securing-a-linux-server.md

 sudo ufw enable
 ```

+If you're using Docker, we need to make some changes to the UFW config to ensure UFW works as intended.
+Explanation and instructions are given in [this GitHub repo](https://github.com/chaifeng/ufw-docker#solving-ufw-and-docker-issues) (thanks to [u/s0ftcorn](https://www.reddit.com/r/selfhosted/comments/1f3y16m/comment/lkinkub/?context=3)).

 I also like to disable UFW logging. **Do not** do this unless you know what you're doing: `sudo ufw logging off`.

 Next up, we'll be blocking known bad IPs.
 [CrowdSec](https://www.crowdsec.net/) is complicated to set up, wastes resources, requires an account, and in my opinion, overkill.
 Instead, we'll just stick to a simple bash script and a cronjob.